coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 Global and local universes
 ---------------------------

-Each universe is declared in a global or local environment before it can be used.
+Each universe is declared in a global or local context before it can be used.
 To ensure compatibility, every *global* universe is set to be strictly greater than :g:`Set` when it is introduced, while every *local* (i.e. polymorphically quantified) universe is introduced as